Last Updated on January 1, 2023

 5. Schwalbe Big Apple

-You might also like the Schwalbe Big Apple.
-This mountain bike tire is ideal for road cyclists and bike enthusiasts who love to go around town.
-It works best on asphalt and paved roads.
-But you can also use this on very light trails.
+The Schwalbe Big Apple is ideal for road cyclists and bike enthusiasts who love going around town.
+You can also use it on light trails if the ground is dry and compact.

-Just make sure that the ground is dry and compact.
-This tire runs very fast on the road because of its low-profile tread pattern.
-It comes in 26-inches and has a width of 2.35 inches.
+This tire runs quickly on the road because of its low-profile tread pattern.
+It comes in 26 inches and has a width of 2.35 inches.
+It also has an all-around wire bead and a reflex design for improved flexibility.

 Pros